akanix42/meteor-css-modules/README.md

 ```

 ## PostCSS Plugins
-Any PostCSS plugins can be used (as long they don't conflict with the CSS modules core plugins), but the following PostCSS plugins are used by default:
+Any PostCSS plugins can be used (as long as they don't conflict with the CSS modules core plugins), but the following PostCSS plugins are used by default:

 * postcss-modules-values
 * postcss-modules-local-by-default